10 Best Herbal Tinctures For Plantar Fasciitis

 arnica montana tincture

-As with any herbal remedy, it is advisable to consult a healthcare professional before starting treatment for plantar fasciitis.
+As with any herbal remedy, it is important to consult with a qualified practitioner before incorporating Equisetum arvense tinctures into a treatment plan for plantar fasciitis.

 hypericum perforatum tincture